scitran/client/README.md

 # Scitran client software

 This repository includes Matlab and Python utilities to interact with the SciTran API from the client side for search, get, and put.
-See the project wiki page for a longer introduction and links to manual pages.
+See the [project wiki page](https://github.com/scitran/client/wiki) for a general introduction and links to specific manual pages.

 ## Matlab Client Setup